-We consent to incorporation by reference in the registration statements (No. 33-18119 and 33-65580) on Form S-8 and (No. 333- 00811) on Form S-3 of Audiovox Corporation and subsidiaries of our report dated January 23, 1997, except for Paragraph 7 of Note 8 which is as of March 6, 1998, relating to the consolidated balance sheets of Audiovox Corporation and subsidiaries as of November 30, 1996 and 1995, and the related consolidated statements of income (loss), stockholders' equity and cash flows for each of the years in the three-year period ended November 30, 1996, and all related schedules, which report appears in the November 30, 1996 annual report on Form 10-K of Audiovox Corporation and subsidiaries.
+We consent to incorporation by reference in the registration statements (No. 33-18119 and 33-65580) on Form S-8 and (No. 333-00811) on Form S-3 of Audiovox Corporation and subsidiaries of our report dated January 23, 1997, relating to the consolidated balance sheets of Audiovox Corporation and subsidiaries as of November 30, 1996 and 1995, and the related consolidated statements of income (loss), stockholders' equity and cash flows for each of the years in the three-year period ended November 30, 1996, and all related schedules, which report appears in the November 30, 1996 annual report on Form 10-K of Audiovox Corporation and subsidiaries.